Ngoyammoki/cv-generator-shellscript/README.md

 # cv-generator-shellscript
-Automates CV creation using ShellScript and templated input.
-Ideal for quick resume generation.
+A lightweight ShellScript that automates the creation of a professional CV using user input and a predefined template.
+It streamlines the resume-building process for developers, students, or job seekers who want fast, customizable output without relying on online tools.